 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to irbesartan, hydrochlorothiazide (HCTZ), or a sulfa drug.
-You should not use this medicine if you are not able to urinate.
+Do not use this medicine if you have had an allergic reaction to irbesartan, hydrochlorothiazide, or a sulfonamide (sulfa drug), or if you are pregnant.
+Do not use this medicine if you are not able to urinate.
 Do not use this medicine together with aliskiren (Tekturna®) if you have diabetes.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.